Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Result

 When we examine spatially resolved attenuation curves, however, we find significant variations among components.
 Clumps exhibit grayer (flatter) attenuation curves than the system-integrated curves, while diffuse components show much steeper curves.
 From the $S$--$A_{\rm V}$ relation (bottom panel), clumps systematically occupy the region with lower slopes (grayer curves) and higher $A_{\rm V}$ values, while diffuse components show higher slopes (steeper curves) with lower $A_{\rm V}$ values.
 The median slopes for clumps, diffuse components, and system-integrated values are $\langle S \rangle = 1.60$, $2.90$, and $1.84$, respectively (see also Table \ref{table:statistical_dust_properties}).

-Similar trends of grayer curves in star-forming regions compared to system-integrated values have been observed in local galaxies \citep{Chevallard:2013, Decleir:2019, Matsumoto:2026}.
-However, these component-wise differences in EoR galaxies are quantitatively derived here for the first time.
+Similar trends of grayer curves in star-forming regions compared to system-integrated values have been observed in local galaxies \citep{Chevallard:2013, Decleir:2019}, and have also been found in simulations of local isolated galaxies \citep{Matsumoto:2026}.
+However, a systematic and quantitative component-by-component analysis of these differences in EoR galaxies is presented here for the first time.
 The physical origin of these systematic differences is discussed in Section \ref{subsec:discussion_attenuation}.